Hands-On Fundraising

-There are some “tricks” you can use to improve your appeal.
+Successful fundraising is about reaching people where they make decisions.
+That means using emotional copywriting.
+Yes, there are some “tricks” you can use to improve your appeal.
 Simple things, really, like better formatting.
-I mentioned 8 things you can do to improve your letters here.
+I mentioned some ways you can improve your letters here.
 And how you can improve your writing by keeping it simple here.

 But there’s one thing you can do that you can’t reduce to a formula or a checklist.
 And it’s one too many people avoid when they’re trying to write to donors.

-You’ve got to wear your heart right out there on your sleeve.
+You have to wear your heart on your sleeve.

 Maybe even on the front of your shirt.